grssmnn/ha-flexispot-standing-desk/README.md

 # HA Flexispot Standing Desk

 This is an integration of a standing desk from Flexispot into home assistant in micropython.
-The height is read out from the desk's controller and it gets pushed to Home Assistant via MQTT.
-After querying the height my ESP32 goes to deep sleep for 3 minutes (you can also change this, see `main.py`).
+The height can be read out from the desk's controller and it gets pushed to Home Assistant via MQTT.
+I guess it should be quite simple to adapt this to any other (smarthome) system.
+I've also implemented remote controlling the desk via MQTT (see Control section).

-Also remote controlling the desk is possible, but I have only implemented the basic commands so far since this is not a real use case for me.
-I just want to have some statistics about how much I'm sitting and standing while working and get notified automatically if I was sitting for a too long time.

 The desk controller has two RJ45 ports, one is used by the default remote of the table and the other one is unused.
 Both can be used to control the desk.